Exponential periods and o-minimality: Introduction

 \subsection{Outlook}

 Our comparison results point to a deeper relation between periods and o-minimal theory.
 While the case of ordinary periods---with their incarnations as entries of periods matrices or as volumes of semi-algebraic sets---might be seen as a coincidence, this second instance suggests that this is not the case.
 Bakker, Brunebarbe, Klingler and Tsimerman have been pursuing a project of making a systematic use of tame geometry in Hodge theory and apply it successfully to questions related to the Hodge conjecture.
 A central tool was their GAGA theory merging complex spaces with o-minimal geometry.
-We hope that the period isomorphism can also be extended to the o-minimal setting, providing a new point of view on period numbers.
+We hope that de Rham cohomology and the period isomorphism can also be extended to a suitable category of definable spaces in a compatible way with the case of algebraic varieties, providing a new point of view on period numbers.
+The note \cite{huber_sa_motives} shows that this cannot be achieved on the naive candidate category of all definable spaces.
+The category of definable complex spaces (or a suitable subcategory) is a better candidate.